cohenlabUNC/clpipe/docs/bids_convert.rst

 .. image:: resources/bids_convert_config.png

+`Note:` the scan types you want to pull information from are specific to your study protocol (e.g., you may have runs of a task that are collected in opposite directions and want to process them separately)

 If using the flywheel_sync command to download your DICOMs, be aware that Flywheel creates a DICOM folder structure that is too deep for the default depth setting of dcm2niix, which both dcm2bids and heudiconv use to discover DICOM files in your source